LUMC/sentinel/README.md

 # go to the Vagrant directory
 $ cd deployments/vagrant

-# go into the SBT shell
+# start and provision the VM
 $ vagrant up
 ```